TimB44/class/spec.md

      | sum [ <variable> : <expr> , ... ] <expr>
 ```

+`array` expressions yield an array, whose rank is given by the number
+of bindings. `sum` expressions yield an integer or a float, depending
+on the body expression.

 Each expression in the list of bindings (between the square brackets)
+must produce an integer which gives the loop bound for that dimension.
-must produce an integer, and in the body of the loop (after the square
+In the body of the loop (after the square brackets) those variables
-brackets) those variables are bound to integers. `array` expressions
+are bound to integers.
+Negative or zero loop bounds are not allowed.
-yield an array, whose rank is given by the number of bindings. `sum`
-expressions yield an integer or a float, depending on the body
-expression.

 ### Structures